Navigating Bipolar Disorder: An Overview Of Bipolar Therapy And Treatment Options

 Types of bipolar disorder

-There are three types of bipolar disorder that someone might experience.
-They are:
+There are three types of bipolar disorder that someone might experience, including:

-• Bipolar I disorder: This type consists of manic episodes that last seven days or longer or severe manic symptoms that require immediate medical attention.
+• Bipolar I disorder: To be diagnosed with bipolar I disorder, a person must experience at least one manic episode that lasts seven days or longer or severe manic symptoms that require immediate medical attention.
 A person with this subset of the disorder often experiences depression as well.
+However, depression is not required for this diagnosis.

 Symptoms